This text is translated into Russian by google automatic human level neural machine.

 - Japanese business is stepping up in Primorye.
 From the latest news - the conclusion of an agreement between the companiesIIDAGROUPиRFPGROUPOn the development of timber processing in Primorsky Krai; Statements of the Japanese companyJGCOn the development of medical services in Vladivostok.
 What do you expect from these projects?

-- In the so-called "eight points" of promising areas of cooperation between Russia and Japan, proposed by Japanese Prime Minister Shinzo Abe to Russian President Vladimir Putin in May, there is a point on improving the quality of life.
+- In the so-called “eight points” of promising areas of cooperation between Russia and Japan, proposed by Japanese Prime Minister Shinzo Abe to Russian President Vladimir Putin back in May, there is a point dedicated to improving the quality of life.
 It is based on improving the living conditions of citizens and improving the quality of medical care.
-In these areas we have developed interesting projects involving large Japanese manufacturing investors.
-One of them is the project of the company IIDA, which plans to start working in Primorye and join the main shareholders of one of the largest coastal forestry enterprises.
-The consortium plans to launch production of residential wooden house kits that will be supplied both to the Russian market and to the international one, including premium Japanese.
+In these areas, we have developed interesting projects with the participation of large Japanese industrial investors.
+One of them is just a project of IIDA, which plans to start working in Primorye and become a major shareholder of one of the largest coastal logging enterprises.
+The consortium plans to launch the production of residential wooden house kits, which will be supplied both to the Russian market and to the international, including premium Japanese.

 The second example mentioned is cooperation in the field of health care, medical services for the population.
 We have a vivid example of such cooperation - this is the medical diagnostic center of Hukuto, who has been working in Vladivostok for three years.
 This center operates under the supervision of Japanese specialists, the doctors of the center undergo continuous training in Japan.
 Against the backdrop of the development of international cooperation, the Hokuto Center plans to invest in the development of the medical field more widely.
 We welcome this intention and are ready to assist our partners.

-Alexey Yuryevich Starichkov Was born in 1974 year in Vladivostok.
-Candidate of Economic Sciences, Professor of the Department of Korean Studies of the FEFU.
-In 1995 he graduated from East Faculty of FENU (specialty - "Economy of Korea"), in 1998 year - FENU postgraduate study (specialty - "World Economy").
-From March 2003 to April 2011 - Director of the Higher College of Korean Studies of FENU.
+Alexey Yuryevich Starichkov was born in 1974 in Vladivostok.
+Candidate of Economic Sciences, Professor of the Department of Korean Studies, FEFU.
+In 1995 he graduated from the Faculty of Oriental Studies of the Far Eastern State University (specialty - "Economy of Korea"), in 1998 - postgraduate studies at the Far Eastern State University (specialty - "World Economy").
+From March 2003 to April 2011 - Director of the Higher College of Korean Studies, Far Eastern State University.
 From July 2007 to April 2011 - Director of the International Department of FENU.
-Since 2007 year, he has been engaged in the development of international relations at the university as a director of the department.
+Since 2007, in parallel, he has been involved in the development of international relations at the university as the director of the department.
 Recently he was Deputy Vice-Rector for International Relations.
-Since 2015, he heads the department of international cooperation
+Since 2015, he has been the head of the international cooperation department